devmohit-live/Prep/README.md

 # Prep
-# Prep A repository that contains topic wise  DS and Algo codes
+### A repository that contains topic wise  DS and Algo codes